borisdj/EFCore.BulkExtensions/README.md

 |-----------------|------------|----------------|------------------|
 | **Together**    |  70.70 s   | 5.88 s         | 56.84 s          |

-TestTable has 6 column(Guid, string, string, int, decimal?, DateTime).
+TestTable has 6 column(Guid, string, string, int, decimal?, DateTime).<br>
 All were inserted and 2 of them (string, DateTime) were updated.